Sean Paul: 2001–2015: Atlantic Records deal and international success

-2016–present: New label and commercial resurgence
+2016–2018: New label and commercial resurgence

-Paul had already became an independent artist after parting ways with Atlantic Records in September 2014.
+Paul had already become an independent artist after parting ways with Atlantic Records in September 2014.
 Under new management of Jules Dougall of Dougall Group and Steve "Urchin" Wilson, Paul enjoyed a commercial resurgence in his career throughout 2016 after being featured on Australian singer Sia's remix version of her song "Cheap Thrills", it topped the Billboard Hot 100, making it Paul's first number-one hit on the chart since 2006.
 The song was also a global success, reaching number one in more than 15 other countries.
 It reportedly ended up becoming the most Shazamed song of 2016.

 Following this resurgence, Paul signed a new record deal with Island Records in July 2016.

-In October 2016, Clean Bandit released the song "Rockabye", which features Paul and English singer Anne-Marie.
-It peaked at number 9 on the Billboard Hot 100 and spent nine consecutive weeks at number one of the UK Singles Chart, and gained the coveted Christmas number one.
-The song would go on to become a massive global hit in 2017, reaching number one in 18 other countries.
+In October 2016, British electronic group Clean Bandit released the song "Rockabye", which features vocals from Paul and Anne-Marie.
+It peaked at number 9 on the Billboard Hot 100 in the United States, spent nine consecutive weeks at number 1 on the UK Singles Chart, and gained the coveted Christmas number 1.
+The song was a massive global hit in 2017, reaching number 1 in 18 other countries.

 In November 2016, Paul cited Toots and the Maytals as inspiration when it comes to his own personal career longevity by saying, "I've seen some great people in my industry, you know, people like Toots...
-Toots and the Maytals.
-Toots he's a great reggae artist and he's still doing it...
-He's up there in years and he's doing it.
-Those kind of artists inspire me.
-I know I'm just going to keep on doing music as long as I can."
+He's up there in years and he's doing it."

 On 18 November 2016, he released a new single "No Lie" (featuring Dua Lipa), which served as the lead single from his EP Mad Love the Prequel, which would be released in 2018, making it his first project release with Island Records.
 The song would eventually become a global phenomenon over the following six years after its release, it became a top-ten hit in 10 different countries and would end up becoming his most streamed song across streaming platforms, the music video, directed by Tim Nackashi, also surpassed 1 billion views on YouTube in April 2022, making it his most popular music video.

 One of the few other singles off the EP, "Mad Love", a collaboration with David Guetta, which features singer Becky G, would also make a global impact on the charts, peaking within the top 50 in multiple continents.

+In 2018, Paul featured in a bilingual remix of CNCO's song "Hey DJ", alongside American singer-songwriter Meghan Trainor, which was released on November 9, 2018, by Sony Music Latin.